PiggyJerry/MammoVQA/README.md

 ❗All the LLM weights should be put under `MammoVQA/LLM/`, except the weight of **MedVInT_TD** should be put under `MammoVQA/Sota/MedVInT_TD/results/` and the weight of **RadFM** should be put under `MammoVQA/Sota/RadFM-main/Quick_demo/`.

+## Finetune DiNOv2
+You can finetune DiNOv2 on our MammoVQA training dataset and evaluate it on our test dataset.

+- S1.
+Download the DiNOv2 pre-trained weight here[https://github.com/facebookresearch/dinov2], and modify the DiNOv2 weight's path in the 67 line of `/MammoVQA/finetune/DiNOv2/models/image_encoder.py`.
+- S2. `python /MammoVQA/finetune/DiNOv2/main.py` to train the model.
+- S3. `python /MammoVQA/finetune/DiNOv2/eval.py` to evaluate the model, and you can get the result file in `/MammoVQA/Result/DiNOv2.json`.
+- S4. `python /MammoVQA/Eval/Visiononly.py` to calculate metrics.

 ## Quick Start:

 For quick start, you can check the `Quick_demo` path.